smitelli/cosmodoc/src/content/topics/group-file-functions/index.md

 }
 ```

-{{< lookup/cref name="SetMusic" text="SetMusic(true)" >}} ensures the AdLib service is enabled and the system timer is running at the correct rate to support it.
+{{< lookup/cref name="SetMusicState" text="SetMusicState(true)" >}} ensures the AdLib service is enabled and the system timer is running at the correct rate to support it.
 It also temporarily pauses the actual output functions of the AdLib service, since the music is currently in a not-fully-configured state.
 (New music has been loaded into memory, but the pointers and statuses used by the AdLib service are not yet set up to point to the beginning of it, among other things.)

 `fp` is closed with {{< lookup/cref fclose >}}, freeing its resources.
 Finally, the `localdest` is returned to the caller.
 This is identical to `dest`, which the caller provided and presumably still has, but that's how this was written.